 What is the IEC 62305 standard?

-The series IEC 62305 is an international standard structured in 4 parts that defines the principles, risk management, physical protection and protection of electrical systems against lightning.
-It applies to the design, installation, inspection and maintenance lightning protection systems (LPS) for the structures and their contents.
+IEC 62305 series is a four-part international standard that defines the principles, risk management, physical protection, and protection of electrical systems against lightning.
+It applies to the design, installation, inspection, and maintenance of lightning protection systems ( LPS ) for structures and their contents.

 IEC 62305:2024 — main new features